 The basic layout of XDJ-RX2 is similar to all of the other products of DJ Pioneer except that it has double the amount of drums.
 The 7 inches touchscreen at the front of the body is what made this product better than others.
 The screen has a QWERTY keyboard and makes searching through the library quicker and easier.

 Other than the amazing touchscreen, what else XDJ-RX2 has?
-Well, it has 4 Sound Color FX buttons and a Parameter knob, two jog wheels, 8 Beat FX, two-channel mixer with three-band EQ control and Sound Color FX knobs, 2 USB ports, two-channel mic section with its volume and EQ controls, 8 backlit rubber RGB performance pads per deck, menu buttons and new browse knob.
+Well, it has 4 Sound Color FX buttons and a Parameter knob, two jog wheels, 8 Beat FX, a two-channel mixer with three-band EQ control and Sound Color FX knobs, 2 USB ports, a two-channel mic section with its volume and EQ controls, 8 backlit rubber RGB performance pads per deck, menu buttons and new browse knob.

 On the back, it has 2 TRS combo mic input, IEC / 3-prong power socket, ¼ inches booth outputs, aux input, RCA master outputs, a pair of XLR, and two pairs of RCA phono/line inputs.